life-itself/web3/notes/where-I-might-be-wrong.md

 ---
-title: <y best guess on where I’m wrong about crypto
+title: My best guess on where I’m wrong about crypto
 created: 2023-03-13
-type: Blog
 ---

 ### _By Theo Cox_